TheMarex/ba-thesis/text/3_pattern.md

 However we have at least limited knowledge of the future reference trajectory.
 This knowledge can be leveraged by using Preview Control, which considers the next $N$ timesteps for computing the performence index.

-\todo{add citation katayama}
-Kajita et. al. use a performence index proposed by Katayama et. al. to solve all of the problems above:
+Kajita et. al. use a performence index proposed by Katayama et. al. \cite{katayama1985design} to solve all of the problems above:

 \begin{equation}
 J_x[k] = \sum^{\infty}_{i=k} Q_e e[i]^2 + \Delta x[i]^T Q_x \Delta x[i] + R \Delta u_x[i]^2